-Students are required to deliver a presentation to the class in Year 9.
-They must respond to questions and feedback and use Standard English.
-This is assessed by their Year 9 teacher and appears on the exam certificate as an endorsement awarded as a pass, merit or distinction.
+You are required to deliver a presentation to the class in Year 9.
+You must respond to questions and feedback and use Standard English.
+This is assessed by your Year 9 teacher and appears on the exam certificate as an endorsement awarded as a pass, merit or distinction.